alarifgit/hackintosh-DellLatitude5400/README.md

-# Hackintosh for Dell Latitude 5400
+# Hackintosh for Dell Latitude 5400 (forked from https://github.com/msbence/hackintosh-DellLatitude5400 but these are my own EFI files with some borrowing from msbence)

 ---
-~~**NOTE: I've got a real MacBook so this repository should not be considered up to date anymore.
-However, I keep my Latitude 5400 as well, with macOS installed, so if there is something really broken, let me know and I'll try my best.**~~

-**2nd NOTE: That MacBook Pro was more unstable than my Hackintosh...
-But it was time to upgrade, so I got myself a Latitude 7430 (expect an EFI for this too :D).
-And I problably sell my 5400, so this might be the very last commit I do.
-Thank you all!**
+**NOTE: I originally used msbence's EFI files to get my Latitude 5400 working, which worked perfectly but I noticed a few things like the lack of HfsPlus.efi, a lot of redundant files that either aren't present or are disabled in the config.plist, as well as the config.plist patch for ECDV to EC but there not being any SSDT patches for this

+In any case, I created my own SSDT patches using SSDTTime (from Windows) and MaciASL for the most part, with some borrowing again from msbence

+SSDT-GPRW.aml and SSDT-UPRW.aml are not needed as per the official Dortania guide for this (when testing returned values from my own DSDT file show I don't need these patches)**

 ---